 Close Focus Range

 Virtually all makes and models of binoculars prioritize focusing on objects in the distance.
 However, all binoculars are also capable of focusing on items much closer.

 The close focus range on a pair of binoculars is the measurement given to the closest distance that a specific pair of binoculars can focus.
 This distance enables users to examine intricate details of nearby objects.
 This distance is at least 25 feet for most binoculars.
 The close focus range of higher-quality binos comes in at under 10 feet.

 Packed Size & Weight

-Depending on your use, the size and weight could be a key consideration.
+Depending on your desired use, the size and weight could be key considerations.
 When you’re hiking and hunting, having the lightest pair possible will make trekking that much more enjoyable.
 We also like having a small pair handy in the car in case a good animal peeping opportunity arises.

 What Do the Numbers on Binoculars Mean?